 Q: Can I have dairy on Keto?

 This will depend on your personal dietary preference, though dairy is nutritious that can be part of your Keto diet.
-You can include following high-fat dairy products in your diet:
+You can include the following high-fat dairy products in your diet:

 - Plain whole-milk yogurt